ai/size-limit/README.md

 ```

 This will produce `esbuild-why-cjs.html` and `esbuild-why-esm.html` respectively.

+`@size-limit/rolldown-why` works the same way, but names its reports
+`rolldown-why.html`.

 For `@size-limit/webpack-why`,
 it will generate the report and open it in the browser automatically.